Ricky Lee Green: Trial, imprisonment and execution

 Over the next two years, Sharon divorced her husband and went to a drug addiction counsellor in Stephenville, to whom she eventually confessed that her ex-husband had killed multiple people.
 On the counsellor's advice, she was encouraged to inform local police about the crimes, based on which, together with tips from Crime Stoppers and the fact that Green was a suspect in a previous murder case, Ricky was arrested on April 27, 1989.
 While held in the Tarrant County jail on $1.25 million bond, Green confessed to the four murders and was questioned in eight similar killings that had occurred in the Fort Worth area.

 During the investigation, authorities were told by Sharon and Bill Green about a mysterious mattress, allegedly covered in a potential fifth victim's blood, which Ricky had given to his father for storage.
 According to them, Green had invited an unknown man to his mobile home in 1984 or 1985, stabbed him during sex and then dropped him off at a hospital in Fort Worth.
 While this lead was investigated, whether it was verified or not remains unclear.

 Over the next two months, Green gave detailed confessions to the four murders, claiming that he never forced his ex-wife to help and that she was a willing participant.
 Sharon claimed that she was forced to participate and keep silent about the murders in fear that he would kill her as well.
 In June 1989, Green went on a hunger strike over the squalid prison conditions.

 In February 1990, Sharon Green was found guilty in the Monroe and Bailey murders, but, as part of a plea bargain, she was sentenced to 10 years probation.

-Green was found guilty of capital murder by the jury, with his only reaction upon being read the verdict was that he wasn't surprised at the outcome.
+Green was found guilty of capital murder by the jury, with his only reaction upon being read the verdict that he wasn't surprised at the outcome.